-The best time of year for both flea market shoppers and vendors is usually spring.
+The best time of year for both flea market shoppers and vendors is usually spring and summer.
+Renting booth spaces is a great way for a flea market owner to get out and enjoying the weather while also buying and selling your thrifty finds.
 Most flea markets are just opening after the winter, with visitors ready to peruse the wide array of new goods.
 But, there are also plenty of locations across the country that offer year-long and seasonal markets.
 A quick search for flea markets near you will show you a comprehensive list of indoor and outdoor flea markets and auctions in and around your city.

 Flea market selling isn’t without its challenges.
 It takes more than just savvy inventory management and good booth placement to make great sales.
 You’ll also need some people skills.
 Haggling is a natural component of the flea market environment, and sellers must learn to negotiate without being pushy.

-Getting started in the flea market game is relatively easy.
+Getting started in the flea market business is relatively easy.
 You can become a seller in just a few steps:

 - Register for a sales certificate with your state.
-This process will vary by location, but will involve getting a resale certificate from your state’s tax department.
+This process can vary by city and state but will involve getting a resale certificate from your state’s tax department.